-As former customers deal with the aftermath of the provider shutting its doors, we break down Economy Energy reviews to see where the company went wrong.
-Do customer reviews show it was a closure waiting to happen, or were they generally happy with Economy Energy as their provider?
+Economy energy has shut its doors.
+We break down Economy Energy reviews to understand what went wrong.
+Do customer reviews give insight into Economy Energy's closure or were customers generally happy with Economy Energy as their provider?

 Economy Energy reviews

 As of January 8th 2019, Economy Energy is no longer trading, but some customers are still dealing with the fallout of the energy supplier’s questionable business tactics and slow-response rate to complaints.

 For more insight on why the company failed, we take a look at Economy Energy reviews, Trustpilot ratings and how customers can pursue ongoing Economy Energy complaints now the provider has closed.

 1. Customer service

 One of the key factors we bear in mind when looking at Economy Energy customer reviews iscustomer service, including how the company interacted with its customers and helped them resolve any problems, issues or questions.

 Reviews on Economy Energy left online show the supplier’s treatment of its customers may have had a hand in leading to an investigation into improper conduct.
 That is to say, Economy Energy reviews on its customer service have been generally quite negative.

 Below we’ve examined some of the recurring themes that plagued Economy Energy’s customer service.

 Money owed to customers